pythonhealthdatascience/pydesrap_mms/README.md

 * ["Levels of RAP" framework](https://nhsdigital.github.io/rap-community-of-practice/introduction_to_RAP/levels_of_RAP/) from the NHS RAP Community of Practice (`docs/nhs_rap.md`).
 * Recommendations from [Heather et al. 2025](https://doi.org/10.48550/arXiv.2501.13137) "*On the reproducibility of discrete-event simulation studies in health research: an empirical study using open models*" (`docs/heather_2025.md`).

-🚀 **Extendable:** This template adapts from Sammi Rosser and Dan Chalk (2024) ["HSMA - the little book of DES"](https://github.com/hsma-programme/hsma6_des_book).
+🚀 **Extendable:** This template is partly adapted from Sammi Rosser and Dan Chalk (2024) ["HSMA - the little book of DES"](https://github.com/hsma-programme/hsma6_des_book).
 The book includes additional advanced features that can be used to extend the model in this template, including:

 * Multiple activities
 * Branching paths